 Company headquarters & factory in Shelburne is the main attraction for kids.
 Made up of soft but durable materials, these cuties last in the family for generations.
 Take a guided tour of the factory and browse the store for your favorite cuddly.
 Kids or adults, everyone enjoys their visit here.

 Burlington is a very fun & energetic city on the shore of Lake Champlain.
 In downtown Burlington, visitors can see the Green Mountains on one side and the stunning Lake Champlain on the other.

 Burlington’s famous Church Street Marketplace is where all actions take place.
 From cafes for breakfast or lunch, pubs for live music & nightlife, boutiques for shopping, to famous chocolatiers for chocolate lovers, Church Street Marketplace provides all kinds of tourist attractions.

-Amongst things to do in Vermont, visitors here can enjoy biking along the miles of trails of the greenway, a forested corridor that runs the entire length of the city.
-There’re Several diverse parks, sandy beaches, and the Lake Champlain marinas which provide visitors an abundance of fun outdoor activities to enjoy.
+Visitors here can enjoy biking along the miles of trails of the greenway, a forested corridor that runs the entire length of the city.
+There are several diverse parks, sandy beaches, and the Lake Champlain marinas which provide visitors with an abundance of fun outdoor activities to enjoy.